 I would go to Google Images, type in what I was looking for and hundreds of photos would appear, allowing me to pick the one that spoke to me.
-Hopefully that one would also catch your eye, pushing you to read my words.
+Hopefully, one would also catch your reader’s eye, pushing you to read my words.

 And away I wrote…

 For months, actually for more than a year.